Outliers detection – ridding the extreme events threatening your A/B tests

 How should A/B testing platforms handle outliers

-The algorithm some platforms use within A/B tests to detect outliers is based on the 68–95–99.7 rule, an industry standard, whereby 99.7% of the sample population being studied are within three standard deviations.
+The algorithm some A/B testing software uses to detect outliers is based on the 68–95–99.7 rule, an industry-standard, whereby 99.7% of the sample population being studied are within three standard deviations.
 (P.S.
 This is the algorithm that we use in Dynamic Yield) Meaning if we collect outlier events, such as purchases, and their value is three times the standard deviation from the average, they are marked as outliers and treated accordingly.

 Outliers thresholds are calculated per event (e.g. purchase, booking, etc.) and for each test, accounting for experiments with both high and low thresholds, like in the case of the “Big Spenders” vs “Bargain Hunters.”